 - Add ground turkey and salt.
 Cook until turkey is half-way cooked through, about 5 minutes.

-- Stir in bell peppers, zucchini, ginger, lemon grass, cumin, smoked paprika, garam masala, cinnamon, cayenne and allspice.
+- Stir in bell peppers, garlic, zucchini, ginger, lemon grass, cumin, smoked paprika, garam masala, cinnamon, cayenne and allspice.
 Saute until veggies are tender, about 8-9 minutes.

 - Add tomato sauce and bring mixture to a boil.
 Reduce heat to simmer and cook for additional 5 minutes or until everything is cooked through and tender.